If you work in ecommerce paid search, then having a working knowledge of Shopping Ads is essential for keeping up with the competition.

 Your image is the crucial visual part of a Shopping Ad.
 Getting this right could have a decent impact on your traffic and sales.

 Marketing is often about distraction and catching attention.
 There is a strong case to be made for testing images that disrupt your current SERPs, especially if all of your competitor images look the same.

 Product Group Bidding

-The final ongoing optimization in Shopping Ads to note is the topic of bidding well.
+The final ongoing optimization in Shopping Ads to note is the topic of bidding.

 You may want to investigate some of the automated bidding options in Google, as their algorithms have improved over the years.

-There are certain models you will want to consider in different use cases, however, as with everything else, make sure you are testing that and monitoring carefully.
+There are certain models you will want to consider in different use cases, however, as with everything else, make sure you are testing your bidding model tests and monitoring carefully.

-Make sure you also have enough conversion data to five the algorithms enough to work off of.
+Make sure you also have enough conversion data to give the algorithms enough to work off of.

-If you are like me and you want to build your own bidding rules, you can do so easily with Saved Filters in the Google Ads UI (note, you can’t do this in Bing UI at the product group level, but Bing Ads have noted this will be coming soon).
+If you are like me and you want to build your own bidding rules, you can do so easily with Saved Filters in the Google Ads UI.

 What you want to do is to think through the ways you normally make decisions on how to determine whether a product group is or is not profitable.